Where do you get your ideas?

 Sure!
 Click here to read a post on how I put together a little art studio, in a little house, on a little budget.

 Do you have a Pinterest page?
 I’d like to see all the projects in one place!

 Yes!
 Pop Goes the Page has a Pinterest page for easy project browsing, ideas, and inspirations.
 Just click here to visit!

 Do you have a favorite project on your blog?

 Oooo.
-That’s a toughie.
+Not fair!
+That’s like asking me what my favorite book is!
 The project that gives me a feeling of warm, fuzzy nostalgia is this one.
 It takes me back to the days when I was a kid, making coffee can homes for my little figurines (I can still smell the coffeeeee).

 My kids don’t want to throw any of these projects away, but we’re totally out of room in our house!
 Do you have any suggestions for how to deal with this?

 What’s one thing about you that would surprise us?